HVAC Contractor in Phoenix, AZ

 - 2026 Phoenix HVAC install cost runs $6,200 to $13,800 for a 4-ton split system replacement.

-- Every bidder is license verified through Arizona ROC and carries general liability plus workers' comp.
+- Every bidder submits their Arizona ROC license for our review and carries general liability plus workers' comp.

-- Flat 2% platform fee, split 1% client and 1% contractor, with no lead fees or paid placement.
+- Flat 2% platform fee, split 1% client and 1% contractor, capped at $250 per job, with no lead fees or paid placement.

 What does an HVAC contractor cost in Phoenix?